rosedu/rosedu-people/CONTRIBUTING.md

 We want the issues to be specified this way in order to make any developer, new or with experience, understand the __problem__ and implement it as good as he can.

-A good starting template is this one:
+A good starting template is this one.
+You can copy/paste it from [here](https://raw.github.com/rosedu/rosedu-people/master/doc/issue_template.md)

 #### Need